CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 * ``metrics.tsv`` : a tab-separated table of metrics for all samples containing the size of the samples, number of reads, alignment rate, pileup depth, and number of SNPs found.

+* Besides the output files above, which are the downstream results of the original VCF files, the SNP pipeline removes abnormal SNPs from the original VCF files, and generates corresponding output files.
+These output files have the similar names as above, except "_preserved" is present.

 * ``error.log`` : a summary of errors detected during SNP Pipeline execution